PowerDNS/dnsdist-ansible/README.md

 dnsdist_config: ""
 ```

-Additional configuration for dnsdist to be injected verbatim in the `dnsdist.conf` file.
+Additional dnsdist configuration to be injected verbatim in the `dnsdist.conf` file.

 ## Example Playbook